MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/privileged-access-management-configuration.md

 >[!IMPORTANT]
 >This topic covers deployment and configuration guidance for features only currently available in Office 365 E5 and Advanced Compliance SKUs.

-This topic guides you through enabling and configuring privileged access management in your Office 365 organization.
+This topic guides you through enabling and configuring privileged access management in your organization.
 You can use either the Microsoft 365 Admin Center or Exchange Management PowerShell to manage and use privileged access.

 ## Enable and configure privileged access management

-Follow these steps to set up and use privileged access in your Office 365 organization:
+Follow these steps to set up and use privileged access in your organization:

 - [Step 1: Create an approver's group](privileged-access-management-configuration.md#step1)